efir-tractatus/efir-tractatus/README.md

 🌱 I’m currently learning graph theory and it's diverse implementations as well as how it ties into the blockchain (Etherium in particular)

 👯 I’m looking to collaborate on bug squshing and back end development.
-I enjoy working with Express.js & Apollo Server building RESTful or GraphQL APIs connecting to Postgresql or MongoDB datastores
+I enjoy working with Express.js & Apollo Server, building RESTful or GraphQL APIs connecting to Postgresql or MongoDB datastores

 <!--
 **efir-tractatus/efir-tractatus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.